marazmista/radeon-profile-daemon/README.md

 There is a service file for systemd in radeon-profile-daemon/extra.
 If installed manually, copy service file to `/etc/systemd/system/`.
 After that, execute `systemctl enable radeon-profile-daemon.service` and `systemctl start radeon-profile-daemon.service` to make the daemon running.

+# tmpfiles

+There is a tmpfiles file that can be used by opentmpfiles or systemd-tmpfiles in radeon-profile-daemon/extra.
+If installed, it will make sure the /run/radeon-profile-daemon directory is created with the correct ownership and permissions.

 # Links

 * AUR package: https://aur.archlinux.org/packages/radeon-profile-daemon-git